 - Although you can drive the entire route in about 30 minutes, don’t plan on it.
 Instead, plan about half a day, allowing time to stop for photos, visit attractions and, of course, enjoy a few well deserved coffee breaks!

-- Drive the route counterclockwise, as we suggested.
+- Drive the route clockwise, as we suggested.
 Since you drive on the left in Ireland, this puts you in position for the best views along the coast, without being obstructed by tour buses.
 You’ll also have views towards Dingle bay in front of you on the last leg, rather than starting with them in your rearview mirror.

 - Slea Head Drive is a major road, and is well kept.
 Driving conditions are generally good, and you needn’t worry about weather, except that it may reduce visibility at the lookouts.

 - Services (ie: gasoline) are few and far between on the Dingle Peninsula.
 If you’re running low, fill up in Dingle before starting out.